 Booking Procedure

 Booking a trek like Gokyo Valley can be done either through the website package, choosing your departure day, or contacting us directly to customise your date.
 In short, booking a Gokyo trek is straightforward: choose a date, confirm with us, do the paperwork, and pack your bags.
+Furthermore, you can contact us directly on WhatsApp if you need to customise your trip at +9779849790153.

 FAQs